Vyral/joshua-holt/_posts/2022-04-08-how-do-adjustable-rate-mortgages-work.md

 5:40 — Why I think we’ll see more ARMs as interest rates increase

-6:05 — Final thoughts/wrapping things up
+6:05 — Wrapping things up

 If you have any questions about mortgages, need a good lender, or have any other real estate-related questions, don’t hesitate to reach out via phone or email.
-I look forward to hearing from you soon.
+My team and I look forward to hearing from you soon.